The lowdown (in their own words...)

 The star performers

-Banking litigation: investment and retail; Commercial litigation; Corporate crime (including fraud, bribery and corruption); Debt capital markets; EU and competition: Trade, WTO, anti-dumping and customs; Emerging markets; Employment: employers; Equity capital markets; Flotations: small and mid-cap; Fraud: white-collar crime; International arbitration; Investment funds: Hedge funds; Listed funds; M&A: mid-market, £50m-£250m; Partnership; Private equity: transactions: Mid-cap deal capability; Private funds; Public international law; Retail funds; Securitisation.
+Banking litigation: investment and retail; Commercial litigation; Commercial property; Debt capital markets; Emerging markets; Employment: employers and senior executives; Equity capital markets; EU and competition: Trade, WTO, Anti-Dumping and Customs; Flotations: small and mid-cap; Financial services (non-contentious/regulatory) Fraud: white-collar crime; Intellectual property; Investment funds: hedge funds and private funds;; M&A: mid-market, £50m-£250m; Pharmaceuticals and biotechnology; Private equity: transactions: Mid-cap deal capability; Property finance; Public international law; Securitisation.

 A day in the life of...